You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in ⎕SE

 setup.dyalog

-work?The magic behind this is that whenever an instance of Dyalog is fired up it checks whether such a script exists.
+work?Whenever an instance of Dyalog is fired up, it checks whether such a script exists.
 If that is the case it checks whether there is a function Setup

 If there is such a function then it is expected to be monadic; it will be executed automatically as part of the instantiating process of Dyalog APL.